Gambling in Australia: Advertising

 Advertising for gambling is legal in Australia.
 However, in 2023, a parliamentary committee recommended a ban on gambling advertising during sporting events.

 In 2024, ministers of the Albanese government discussed a ban during sporting events.
-The government briefed lobbyists about the policy before briefing the Labor party caucus, which inspired internal dissent, with one MP calling the move "disgusting".
+The government briefed lobbyists about the policy before briefing the Labor Party caucus, which inspired internal dissent, with one MP calling the move "disgusting".

 The government expressed concerns over impacts to the profitability of free-to-air television.
-Labor minister Bill Shorten expressed doubts about the ban, while Jacqui Lambie accused the government of lacking courage.
+Government minister Bill Shorten expressed doubts about the ban, while Jacqui Lambie accused the government of lacking courage.
 In response to concerns about network profitability, the Australia Institute proposed a new levy on gambling revenue, which could cover the losses.

-As of October 2024, the government of prime minister Anthony Albanese is planning to implement a total ban on digital gambling ads and a prohibition on TV ads for one hour before and after sports broadcasts.

-The Australia Institute's polling results showed that 76% of Australians favour a complete ban on gambling advertisements, phased in over a three-year period.
-Additionally, 81% support banning such ads on social media and online platforms, while 79% support prohibiting them in stadiums and on players’ uniforms.
+Polling from the Australia Institute showed that 76% of Australians favour a complete ban on gambling advertisements, phased in over a three-year period.
+Additionally, 81% support banning such ads on social media and online platforms, while 79% support prohibiting them in stadiums and on players' uniforms.

-As of 2025, the Australian Government has not implemented any formal policies in response to the recommendations from its 2023 Inquiry into Online Gambling and its Impacts on Those Experiencing Gambling Harm.
-The inquiry's final report proposed several measures such as a ban on online gambling advertising aimed at reducing gambling participation among young Australians.
-Polling conducted by The Australia Institute indicates strong public support for such reforms.
-In the absence of stronger regulatory action, “Australians will continue to be the biggest losers in the world”.
+In April 2026, Albanese announced that the government would introduce a cap of three gambling advertisements per hour and prohibit gambling advertising on sports jerseys.
+Ads will be capped from 6:30 am to 8:30 pm and will be banned during school pick up and drop off times.
+Gambling ads will also be banned on social media unless users are over 18 and are able to opt out of these notifications.
+Gambling ads featuring celebrities or athletes, containing odds details, and ads at sports venues will also be banned.